Japanil Kalyanaraman: Production

 Japanil Kalyanaraman is a sequel to the 1979 film Kalyanaraman, making that the first Tamil film to have a sequel.
-The film was predominantly shot in Japan.
-The buck tooth for Master Tinku was designed by Janakiraman, a dentist.
+The film was predominantly shot in Japan, including Expo 85 exhibition for 15 days and at Hong Kong for seven days.
+The buck tooth for Master Tinku was tooth designed by Janakiraman, a dentist.

 Soundtrack

 The music was composed by Ilaiyaraaja.

 Reception

 Japanil Kalyanaraman was released on 11 November 1985.
 Kalki wrote the team had forgotten to pick up the screenplay while travelling to Japan.
-The film failed commercially because, according to the director, "it lacked the freshness the original version had".
+The film failed commercially because, according to the director, it "lacked the freshness" of its predecessor.